Phrase-Instance Alignment for Generalized Referring Segmentation: Method

+Since the predicted mask logits range from $[-\infty,\infty]$, PReLU acts as a learnable dynamic threshold, adaptively suppressing background noise while preserving confident foreground regions.
+This formulation softly merges all candidate instances, emphasizing those that are semantically aligned with the expression while attenuating distractors.
+Unlike hard selection strategies, this continuous weighting is fully differentiable and allows the model to handle multi-object and compositional expressions gracefully.
+We provide ablation study for this design in \cref{tab:ablation_full}.

-We supervise the merging process, via a mask loss between the final merged mask $\mathcal{M}_{merged}$ and ground-truth mask $\mathcal{M}_{\text{gt}}$.
-This loss encourages the final merged mask to closely match the ground truth, effectively guiding both the instance predictions and the adaptive aggregation.
-In essence, simply selecting masks with scores exceeding a threshold is analogous to a hard-assignment method, while our weighting function represents a soft-assignment approach, providing greater flexibility and robustness in segment merging.
-We verify its effectiveness in the ablation study (Section \ref{sec:ablation})
+We supervise the merging process via a mask loss between the final merged mask $\mathcal{M}_{merged}$ and ground-truth merged mask $\mathcal{M}_{\text{gt}}$ to encourage the model to learn both accurate instance segmentation and effective weighting for aggregation.